-A trolling motor is an integral part of an anglers boating set up.
+A boat trolling motor is an integral part of an anglers boating set up.
 Designed to make time on the water easier and more efficient, as with anything electronic, regular inspection and maintenance will ensure they provide years of trouble-free use.

 Add the following tips to your boating checklist and give yourself some peace of mind.

-1. Trolling Motor Prop Inspection
+1. Always do a Trolling Motor Prop Inspection

 I like to inspect the prop on a bi-weekly basis.
 Look closely for cracks, dings or bends.
 Serious damage, usually from hitting underwater obstacles, will have an adverse affect on the operation.
 Your trolling props should be replaced when this happens.